Hayesville, a small town with a big heart.

 Pedestrian connectivity is in the STMS work plan.

-Promotions Committee is working on new banners, way finding signs and a downtown map featuring businesses, art, history and cultural locations accessible by walking or bicycle trails.
+Promotions Committee is working on new banners, way finding signs.
+The downtown map featuring businesses, art, history and cultural locations accessible by walking or bicycle trails has been completed and is in its fourth printing.

-Economic Vitality group plans include promoting the Hayesville Farmers Market and Small Business Saturday, recruiting new businesses and providing additional support to those already established in downtown.
+Economic Vitality group plans include promoting Small Business Saturday, recruiting new businesses and providing additional support to those already established in downtown.

-Economic Vitality group volunteers will join the Design Committee this year to work with Mayor Baughn for safety and improved parking.
+Economic Vitality group volunteers will join the Design Committee this year to continue working with Mayor Baughn for safety and improved parking.

-New recycle and waste bins for at least 10 locations inside the historic courthouse square and around downtown are a current project from the Design Committee.
-Plaque recognition will be given to organizations who make donations to Historic Hayesville Inc. for at least one bin.
+New recycle and waste bins have been a current project of the Design Committee.
+9 sets have been placed inside and around the square leaving 1 set available.
+Plaque recognition will be given to organizations or individuals who make donations to Historic Hayesville Inc. for at least one bin.

 Committees make plans!